 The Loan Portfolio Acquisition Agreement contains certain reciprocal termination rights for both parties, including if the Transactions are not consummated on or before November 18, 2024 or if the requisite approvals of the Company stockholders are not obtained.
-In addition, the Loan Portfolio Acquisition Agreement contains certain termination rights for the Company and CALP, including the right of the Company to terminate the Agreement in order for the Company to enter into a definitive agreement with respect to a superior proposal, subject to complying with certain requirements and the payment by the Company to CALP of the Termination Fee.
-CALP also has a right to terminate the Loan Portfolio Acquisition Agreement in the event the Board changes its recommendation to the stockholders of the Company (subject to payment of the Termination Fee) or in the event the Company or the Board materially breaches their respective nonsolicitation obligations (subject to payment of the Termination Fee in certain circumstances).
-The Termination Fee is also payable in the event the stockholders of the company to the Board) and was not withdrawn prior to termination and a definitive agreement is entered into a competing proposal is consummated within twelve months after such termination.
+In addition, the Loan Portfolio Acquisition Agreement contains certain termination rights for the Company to terminate the Agreement in order for the Company to enter into a definitive agreement with respect to a superior proposal, subject to complying with certain requirements and the payment by the Company to CALP of the Termination Fee.
+CALP also has a right to terminate the Loan Portfolio Acquisition Agreement in the event the Board changes its recommendation to the stockholders of the Company (subject to payment of the Termination Fee) or in the event the Company or the Board materially breaches their respective nonsolicitation obligations (subject to payment to the Board) and was not withdrawn prior to termination and a definitive agreement is entered into a competing proposal has been made public (or was otherwise known to the Board) and was not withdrawn prior to termination and a definitive agreement is entered into a competing proposal or a competing proposal is consummated within twelve months after such termination.